The Selector of the 55th Week of Slovenian Drama

 She has received several awards for her work, among them the Grün-Filipič Award, the lifetime achievement award from the Slovenian Association of Dramatic Artists, the Glazer Award and the Vladimir Kralj Lifetime Achievement Award.

-The Jury for the Slavko Grum Award and the Young Playwright Award
+The Jury for the Slavko Grum Award, the Young Playwright Award and the Grün-Filipič Award

 Rok Andres graduated from the department of dramaturgy at the UL AGRFT and then worked as an assistant and a young researcher at the University of Nova Gorica, where he also earned his PhD.
 His dramaturgical work includes working on productions in Slovenian theatre institutions and co-creating different festivals, including his work in expert juries.
 His bibliography is over eighty units and includes academic research and editorial work.
 His main research focus is drama and the reception of foreign drama in the Slovenian theatre system.
 In the years 2020 and 2021, he was the selector for the Week of Slovenian Drama, and the first editor-in-chief for the web-portal Kritika (SLOGI).
 He is the artistic director of the Šentjakob Theatre in Ljubljana, and is currently employed as a dramaturg at the SNT Drama Ljubljana.